k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/03_Invoking_a_web_service.md

 - [ ] Make sure the WS path is the same for both Web Services.

-1. `Question: What is the SSN of Customer 1?`

-2. `Question: How many subscribers has Customer 1 with VIP_STATUS "Platinum"?`
+1. `Question: How many subscribers has Customer 1 with VIP_STATUS "Platinum"?`

-3. `Question: What is the CONTRACT_DESCRIPTION of the Subscriber with VIP_STATUS "Silver" ?`
+2. `Question: What is the CONTRACT_DESCRIPTION of the Subscriber with VIP_STATUS "Silver" ?`

-4. `Question: Which version of your Web Service will be executed if the version is not set?`
+3. `Question: Which version of your Web Service will be executed if the version is not set?`

 ### ![](/academy/Training_Level_1/03_fabric_basic_LU/images/Solution.png) Solution - Invoking a Web Service